 Unlike accreditation agencies that oversee regional or national accreditation for higher education, only the Council on Social Work Education (CSWE) can provide accreditation for social work programs.
 MSW programs should list whether they have CSWE accreditation somewhere on their website, usually under the program details page.
 Verifying that information will be important in ensuring you’re receiving a quality social work education.
 You can also look at CSWE’s Directory of Accredited Programs.

 Spend time perusing the general, specialized, and elective coursework each program entails, and consider how they align with your larger career goals.
 Will you learn the fundamentals you need in order to begin a successful career in social work?
 Will you be able to access electives relevant to your interests?

 Considering the emphasis placed on field education, it can help to see where many current students at each program complete their hours.
 If you want to work in a certain area, such as addiction counseling, but the program you’re considering doesn’t have a strong placement record in that area, then it might be best to reach out to the program director and get more information—or explore other options.

 Many people enter social work for the meaning and value they can offer individuals or communities, but it’s still reasonable to want a return on your investment.
 Researching each program’s costs—as well as the financial assistantship they may be able to offer—can help you weigh the overall price versus your potential earning power after graduation.
 Many schools also publish employment data, so you may be able to get a clearer idea about where graduates go on to work after leaving the program.

-A number of MSW programs are now offered online, which may provide greater flexibility in terms of your course schedule, and even make it easier to continue working while earning your degree—a helpful way to offset the overall cost of your education.
+A number of MSW programs are now offered online or as a hybrid, which may provide greater flexibility in terms of your course schedule, and even make it easier to continue working while earning your degree—a helpful way to offset the overall cost of your education.